oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown

 ![Sticker covering the screws](../images/cheap-smart-speaker-teardown-part1/40-screw-cover.png){:height="50%" width="50%"}

 With the screws removed, we can see inside.
-The enclosure has two parts, with a PCB in the lower half with cabling connected to components in the upper half.
+The enclosure has two parts, with a PCB in the lid, with the buttons and LEDs, with cabling connected to components in the base.

 ![Initial inside view](../images/cheap-smart-speaker-teardown-part1/50-inside.png){:height="50%" width="50%"}